 An oasis in the high plains, John Martin Reservoir is a water sports haven for southeastern Colorado.
-It’s located in the little community of Hasty, Colorado, about two hours east of Pueblo.
+It’s located in the little community of Hasty, CO, about two hours east of Pueblo.

 The state park is close to historic sites, including Bent’s Old Fort and the Sand Creek Massacre.
 Boating, camping, fishing, and wildlife viewing are popular.